kriszyp/alkali/README.md

 	}
 }
 ```
 One of the advantages of using classes is that it allows you to use the `super` operator to call super class methods, permitting more sophisticated element class composition.
 Note that there are some limitations to using native class syntax.
-EcmaScript does not currently support properties, nor does it support direct constructor calls, so classes created this way must be extended through the `extend` method (instances can still be created with the `new` operator).
-Assigning default properties or children can be done by using extending with a call before or after class extending:
+EcmaScript does not currently support properties, nor does it support direct constructor calls, so if you want to create a new derived constructor from a natively constructed class, this must be done through the `with` method (instances can still be created with the `new` operator).
+Assigning default properties or children can be done by calling with properties before or after class extending:
 ```
 class MyDiv extends Div({title: 'default title'}) {
 	// class methods